 Description - The diamond plate design is one of the best floor tile patterns available and our most popular pattern for use as a garage flooring.
-It not only has tough appearance for use in heavy duty commercial / industrial / work shop settings, it also provides for a non slip surface in case the flooring is spilled on and/or gets wet by water, oil, or other liquids.
-Cutting of these tiles to custom fit them to your room can be easily done with a fresh utility knife and straight edge like a yard stick or ruler.
+It not only has a tough appearance for use in heavy-duty commercial/industrial/ workshop settings, but it also provides for a non-slip surface in case the flooring is spilled on and/or gets wet by water, oil, or other liquids.
+Cutting of these tiles to custom fit them to your room can be easily done with a fresh utility knife and straight-edge like a yardstick or ruler.

 Material – Constructed entirely of a proprietary and durable blend of flexible virgin PVC.
 This blend ensures that the tiles are flexible and have the anti fatigue qualities similar to rubber flooring but also the durability, long life, and chemical resistance associated with polyvinyl chloride.

 Weight – 3.75 Lbs. per tile

 Recommended Uses – Diamond plate tiles are truly a multiuse tile option.
 These tiles are most often used as garage floor tiles but have been used successfully in gyms, workout rooms, tool sheds, as trade show flooring, auto dealership show rooms, retail stores, and auto show display floors.

 In Stock - Ships between Feb 28 - Mar 3

 Diamond plate interlocking tiles are quick and easy to maintain.
 Cleaning of these multiuse tiles typically includes:

 - Vacuuming or sweeping any loose crumbs, dust, or debris from the tiles when necessary.

 - Periodic damp mopping of the floor tiles with a mild soap and water mixture.
 Some soaps commonly used include Dawn dish detergent and/or Tide laundry detergent.